huggingface/transformers/examples/research_projects/jax-projects/README.md

 ```

 We use `jit` to compile the function to get maximum performance.
 Note that in the above example, we set `padding=max_length` to pad all examples to the same length.
 We do this because JAX's compiler has to recompile a function everytime its input shape changes - in a sense a compiled function is not only defined by its code but also by its input and output shape.
 It is usually much more effective to pad the input to be of a fixed static shape than having to recompile every the function multiple times.

-of the same shape, the function gets recompiled, which could lead to a significant slow-down.
+TODO: Maybe a section about how to write a training step

 To know more about how to train the flax models and use the example scripts, please look at the [examples README](https://github.com/huggingface/transformers/tree/master/examples/flax).

-TODO: Maybe a section about how to access intermediate modules in flax models?

 ## How to make a demo